corverroos/rscylla/README.md

  - **CQL defined timestamps, `USING TIMESTAMP 123`, doesn't provide at-least-once semantics**.
    Client defined timestamps can add events to arbitrary time windows.
 If the time window has already been streamed, that event is missed.

+ ### Features
  - **Combine an unsafe 1s lag fast stream with a safe +1min sweep stream** for logic that requires quick responses to events.
-The sweeper will pick up any missed events. #at-least-once #idempotent.
+The sweeper will pick up any missed events.
+   Most events will be consumed twice though, so ensure idempotency.
+There is also a risk of concurrent event consumption, since the fast stream can lag.
  - **Use `GetCursor` instead of a zero cursor when streaming from the start of a stream**.
    A zero cursor `""` is supported but starts at the first generation timestamp of the cluster, the cluster create timestamp.
    Streaming from this point might result in an initial delay if first events are long that.
+ - **Use `WithShard(m,n int)` for parallel streams** to increase throughput by a factor of N.
+ - **Use `WithConsistency()` to tune consistency vs performance**.
+The default is `gocql.Quorum`.

 ### TODO
  - Add support for base row data in the `Metadata` field depending on `type`.